 Community and family play pivotal roles in shaping juvenile behavior, serving as the primary environments where young individuals learn, grow, and form their identities.
 Effective prevention of juvenile delinquency cannot be achieved through isolated measures; instead, it requires an integrated approach that combines the strengths and resources of both family and community settings.
 These approaches aim to create a cohesive support network that addresses the various factors influencing a youth’s behavior.

 Engaging family and community in delinquency prevention efforts ensures that interventions are comprehensive and rooted in the realities of a juvenile’s everyday life.
-Families provide the emotional and psychological foundation necessary for healthy development, while communities offer broader social and educational support.
+Families provide the emotional and psychological foundation necessary for healthy development, while communities offer broader social support and educational support.
 By leveraging the combined resources of families and communities, integrated approaches can more effectively prevent behaviors that lead to delinquency, fostering environments that promote positive youth development and resilience.
 This collaborative strategy not only supports at-risk youths but also strengthens the fabric of the community as a whole.

 Strengthening Family Relationships